dylankenneally/http-statuses/README.md

 Note that changes to these variables are not noticed while the development server is running, you will need to restart the dev server via `npm start` to see the updated values.

-### Working with VS Code?

-Opening the project folder in VS Code will automatically run `npm start`.
-See the [tasks file](./.vscode/tasks.json) file for details.

 ## Credits

 Parts of the copy (text content) is courtesy of [httpstatuses.io](https://httpstatuses.io/).
 The UX for the site is inspired by [Laws of UX](https://lawsofux.com/) by [Jon Yablonski](https://jonyablonski.com/).